gardnersmitha/wfh/README.md

 #### TODO

+- [ ] Make the meme an actual image using ImageMagik or some shit
+- [ ] Add social sharing ability
-- [ ] Build setup page with a form to accept inputs & script that dynamically generates the necessary DB & tables
+- [ ] Build setup page with a form to accept inputs & script that dynamically generates the necessary DB & tables so that we can quickly generate specific use-case generators (ex: the Ric generator)
 - [ ] Password protect manage page
 - [ ] Build ability to scrape a Facebook profile for images
 - [ ] Test and update mobile views
+- [ ] Refactor my god-awful procedural PHP
 - [ ] Make it look perrrty